Beau Lotto Optical illusions show how we see

 Al Seckel Visual illusions that show how we (mis)think

-Al Seckel, a cognitive neuroscientist, explores the perceptual illusions that fool our brains.
-Loads of eye tricks help him prove that not only are we easily fooled, we kind of like it.
+Al Seckel, an expert on illusions, explores the perceptual illusions that fool our brains.
+He shares loads of cool tricks to prove that not only are we easily fooled, we kind of like it.

 Marco Tempest The magic of truth and lies (and iPods)